kdestasio/bidsQC/conversion/README.md

 #### `fmap_intendedfor.py`

-If the `qualityCheck.py` script is to be used to alter run numbers, that must be done BEFORE running `fmap_intendedfor.py`.
+**If the `qualityCheck.py` script is to be used to alter run numbers, that must be done BEFORE running `fmap_intendedfor.py`. **

 This script requires you to edit it.
-In order to meet the BIDS specifications, the following fields are inserted into the `.json` file for each fieldmap:
+It will insert the following fields into the `.json` file for each fieldmap:

 - `"IntendedFor"`
-  - Followed by a list of all the functional runs in the `func` folder associated with the matching subject and session.
+  - Followed by a list of all the functional runs in the `func` folder that matches the subject ID and session number.
 - `"EchoTime1"`
   - Followed by a list of the echo time you enter in the script.
 You need to look-up what the echo time is for your specific fieldmap.
 You can set `include_echo_time = False` if you do not want to include the echo time in the `.json` file.
 - `"EchoTime2"`